 Rob Pickels 42:06

-down let’s good tea dog, I thought that you would be the training dog.
-Yeah, tea dog today.
+Yeah, that was good T-dog, I thought that you would be the training –

 Rob Pickels 42:15

-I thought that you would be the trading person in grant I pegged grant as a as a meditation person.
-So Trevor, you’re going to surprise me with how you implement some self care here,
+I thought that you would be the training person and Grant I pegged Grant as a, as a meditation person, so Trevor, you’re going to surprise me with how you implement some self care here?

 Trevor Connor 42:26

-knew he was a 24 hour coffee shop because he was there all 20 So,
+He knew he was a 24 hour coffee shop because he was there all 24 hours.

 Trevor Connor 43:56

-you know I would never get out of there before 11 often get out about midnight, go home, relax for an hour, hour and a half Get to bed about 130 You know wake up in the morning, get back to my routine.
-And I would do my training kind of mid afternoon and actually felt really imbalanced.
+You know I would never get out of there before 11:00, often get out about midnight, go home, relax for an hour, hour and a half, get to bed about 1:30, you know, wake up in the morning, get back to my routine and I would do my training kind of mid afternoon and actually felt really in balance.
 Training was part of my relaxation.
 But actually sitting at that coffee shop is a relaxation for me.
 I found an interesting thing with COVID is I didn’t have my coffee shop anymore.
-I tried to keep my routine but do it at home.
-And what I found was what was a joy at a coffee shop was a struggle that drained me at home and I would wake up in the morning feeling like I got hit by a truck and I just slowed down more and more and more.
-So I’ve actually switched my routine to I now shut down about 10 o’clock because I know I’m just not productive after 10 All the stuff I used to like to do at night I’m now finding I actually enjoy more in the morning like I would do a stretch routine at night watching TV.
+I tried to keep my routine but do it at home and what I found was what was a joy at a coffee shop was a struggle that drained me at home and I would wake up in the morning feeling like I got hit by a truck and I just slowed down more and more and more.
+So I’ve actually switched my routine to I now shut down about 10 o’clock because I know I’m just not productive after 10:00.
+All the stuff I used to like to do at night I’m now finding I actually enjoy more in the morning like I would do a stretch routine at night watching TV.
 I actually now like doing that in the morning.
-So even that that is something that kept me in balance.
-The timing of it was important.
-And I had to shift it to the morning.
-So now I go to bed earlier and I get up much earlier.
-In my time to relax.
-I have a couple hours before I come into work where that’s I do my stretching, I do my exercise routine.
-I’ve tried meditation, and I use a first when I tried meditation.
-I was doing it right before I went to bed.
-And a hate it.
-Yeah, I’m really medication sucks.
-And finally, one morning I woke up.
-I’m like, why they’re trying in the morning?
-I did the routine in the morning went, Oh, I love this.
-Yeah.
+So even that, that is something that kept me in balance, the timing of it was important and I had to shift it to the morning so now I go to bed earlier and I get up much earlier.
+And my time to relax, I have a couple hours before I come into work where that’s, I do my stretching, I do my exercise routine, I’ve tried meditation, and I use a – first when I tried meditation, I was doing it right before I went to bed.
+And I hate it –

 Rob Pickels 45:47